 - Fall / Winter and Academic Year: Once a student is accepted to their CGIS study abroad program, their CGIS program advisor will provide them with a Fall/Winter Study Abroad Financial Aid Request form that they will need to complete and submit to the OFA.

 For more information about the types of financial aid that apply to a specific program, please visit www.finaid.umich.edu/Abroad.
 Please contact OFA with any questions you may have about the financial aid available for your program.
 The office is located in the Student Activities Building (2500 SAB) and can be reached by phone at 734-763-6600.

 For additional information, click on a CGIS program below:

-Scholarships available for students participating in an MGAP program during the entire academic year, or fall, winter, spring or summer terms.
+Scholarships available for students participating in a CGIS program during the entire academic year, or fall, winter, spring or summer terms.

 Scholarships available for students participating in a GIEU program through CGIS

 Scholarship opportunities for students participating in a GCC program through CGIS